derijkp/dirtcl/README.md

 Installation: build script
 --------------------------
-The easiest way to build a distributable dirtcl (compatible with older systems) is to run the build/hbb_build_dirtcl.sh script.
-It will use the Holy Build Box to build a distributable application directory (dirtcl$version-$architecture) in the directory ~/build/bin-$arch.
+The easiest way to build a distributable dirtcl (compatible with older systems) on linux is to run the build/hbb_build_dirtcl.sh script.
+It will use the Holy Build Box (Holy Build Box uses docker, so access to docker is needed) to build a distributable application directory (dirtcl$version-$architecture) in the directory ~/build/bin-x86_64.
 You can change the build directory using the --builddir option.
-By default the 64 bit version will be built, use the option --bits 32 to build the 32 bit version.
+By default the 64 bit version will be built, use the option --bits 32 to build the 32 bit version (in ~/build/bin-ix86 by default).

+The script build/hbb_build_packages.sh will compile and install several packages in the dirtcl built earlier.

 Installation manual
 -------------------